 In the following video, the most famous part of the Moldau theme enters at exactly 1:00:

-In spite of the pretty melody line, I sometimes couldn't get kids real excited about polishing the first level of this piece until I added words to it.
+In spite of the pretty melody line, I sometimes couldn't get little kids real excited about polishing the first level of this piece until I added words to it.

 The mention of castles, mermaids, and old legends are just enough to engage the imagination of children and hook them into the intricacies of the melodic twists.